 For general reference, GEOS-Chem is a Chemical Transport Model for simulating atmospheric chemical compositions.
 It has been developed over 20 years and is used by more than 100 research groups worldwide.
 The program is mainly written in Fortran 90.
 All model source code is distributed freely under the MIT license.
 Input and output data formats are mostly NetCDF, which can be analyzed easily by most languages such as Python, R and MATLAB.
 IDL (Interactive Data Language) has historically been the major data analysis tool but now we embrace open-source tools especially Python, Jupyter and xarray.
-The classic version of GEOS-Chem uses OpenMP parallelization (sharedmemory, multi-threading).
-The MPI version of GEOS-Chem has also been developed and now also runs on the cloud.
+The classic version of GEOS-Chem uses OpenMP parallelization (shared-memory, multi-threading).
+The MPI version of GEOS-Chem and we are now testing it in a thousand-core cloud-HPC environment.